 Creativity from Clay

-The name Adobe came while founders, John Warnock and Charles Geschke, were working out of a garage.
-There was a creek that ran behind Warnock’s house called Adobe Creek.
-What was so special about the creek was that it was primarily made up of a clay called Adobe.
+The name "Adobe" came while its founders, John Warnock and Charles Geschke, were working out of a garage.
+There was a creek that ran behind Warnock’s house called "Adobe Creek" because of the "Adobe" clay making up the bed of the creek.
 Reflecting the creative nature of the software built, the pair decided to name the company Adobe.

-In 1986, Adobe filed for the NASDAQ Composite Index under ticker ADBE, trading for 22 cents a share.
+One year earlier in 1986, Adobe filed for the NASDAQ Composite Index under ticker ADBE, trading for 22 cents a share.